atsushieno/aap-core/samples/aaphostsample/README.md

 `aapval` prints a short human report by default: the pass/fail/skip totals and, for every failure, what was observed, why it matters, and a suggested fix.
-Use `--verbose` to print every check or `--json` for the machine-readable report used by CI.
+Use `--verbose` to print every check or `--json` for the machine-readable report used by CI. `--output build/aapval.json --junit build/aapval.xml` also writes CI-ready JSON and JUnit artifacts.
 A failing validation exits with status 1.

 Run the initial validation suite: